dashbringhurst/my_notes/notes.md

 - database client : program used to connect to and query the database
 - DDL : data definition language; commands to change RDBMS or structure of database
 - DML : database manipulation language; used to CRUD information from the database (what we will focus on in course)

+Access MySQL in command line: mysql -h host_name -u user_name -p

+Queries end in semi-colon

+SHOW DATABASES; (Command to list databases)
+USE database_name; (select a database)
+SELECT database(); (Determines what database you currently have selected) SELECT * FROM table_name; (Pull all from that particular table in current database) SHOW CREATE DATABASE database_name; (show details of the create process for the database)

+Database and schema mean the same thing in MySQL Workbench

+Use -- or # to insert a comment of one line
+Use /* blah blah blah */ for a multi-line comment